 "If the lighting is bad, you can move your face in a million different angles and it's never going to look good with the shadows.
 So it's lighting.
 Honestly, if you're feeling yourself, take a selfie.
 If you're taking it to take it, it might not work.
 But if you're in the mood, bank a few, throw on a different sweater.
 Then you have them for your photo dump."

-Shop some of Lily Collins' must-haves below:
+Shop Lily Collins' must-haves: